dwhiffing/fury/content/aar/pf/pf5_aj/body.md

 radar building.
 Now that the air is safe, our other best friends, the Bears and Badgers, turn on their radars and start hunting around the area.
-Wouldn't do for those imperialist dogs to sneak a warship in and try and engage us with SAMs\!
+Wouldn't do for those imperialist dogs to sneak a warship in and try and engage us with SAMs!
 But nothing's there, so it's safe for the next step.

 The bug-eyed boys in the recce Backfire start sniffing around the